If you are seeing this, please refresh the page without cache.

 DLsite

 Despite probably sounding like a fishy place to any sensible person due to the very generic name, DLsite is actually a widely used storefront for both independent and official publishers, carrying manga, light novels, games, and various other digital goods.
 Most of the website interface is available in English, and they accept a lot of foreign credit cards.
-But no PayPal, unfortunately.
+As of 2024, DLsite has dropped most foreign credit cards because they tried regulating what they're allowed to sell, and DLsite wasn't having any of that.
+Only JCB works now.
+You'll have to buy points from trusted DLsite partners to still purchase here.
+I fucking hate credit card companies.

 DRM measures can vary depending on the seller, but generally, they make you use a specific program, DLsiteViewer, to read purchased manga.